- Abstract. An abstract for the field campaign, suitable for posting on the ARM website, is required before the campaign begins.

 - Data Submission.
-Data collected by a principal investigator instrument with ARM support is required to be quality-assured, documented, and released to the ARM Data Archive through the External Data Center as soon as possible after collection, but no later than 6 months from the date of completion of the field campaign.
+Data collected by a principal investigator instrument with ARM support is required to be quality-assured, documented, and released to the ARM Data Center through the External Data Center as soon as possible after collection, but no later than 6 months from the date of completion of the field campaign.
 See Submitting Field Campaign Data and Metadata.

 - Final Report.
 A final report for the field campaign is required to be submitted to the ARM Facility within 6 months of campaign completion.

 - Acknowledgement of ARM Facility Support.
 Investigators who receive ARM support for their campaign should use the following acknowledgment:

 “This research was supported by the Office of Biological and Environmental Research of the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) Climate Research Facility, an Office of Science user facility.“